 Located in the easternmost part of Amsterdam, IJburg consists of three reclaimed islands.
-The city’s youngest area (construction began in 1996), it has quickly become popular thanks to Blijburg, one of the best urban beaches for sun lovers, hipsters and hippies alike.
-But it also sates the appetite of those who love modern architecture and water sports.
+The city’s youngest area (construction began in 1996), it has quickly become popular thanks to Blijburg (now Lolaland), one of the best urban beaches for sun lovers, hipsters and hippies alike.
+But it also satisfies the appetite of those who love modern architecture and water sports.

 A land of wind and water, IJburg is made up of four man-made islands, with even more in development.
 The islands are connected by bridges along its main artery IJburglaan.
 IJburg is also connected to the city with a main bridge and a 15-minute tram ride to Central Station.
 A biking/walking bridge connects it to Diemen and Amsterdam Oost.